-Validate hypotheses on the product
+- Validate and verify hypotheses on the product

-- Experimentation (empirical software engineering) - Consolidate (Checking consistency, integrity, wellformedness, completeness, soundness) - Testing - Proving (formal software engineering, formal methods) - Statistics (not covered here)
+- Experimentation (empirical software engineering)

+- Consolidate (Checking consistency, integrity, wellformedness, completeness, soundness)

+- Testing

+- Proving (formal software engineering, formal methods)

+- Statistics (not covered here)

+- Review the process of construction (Process review)

+- Review the product (Product review)

-Improve the product
+- Improve the product

-- Reverse engineer
+- Reverse engineer towards better structure

 - Restructure

 - Optimize with regard to a value model

 - Sell the product(s)

 - The software engineer solves problems to earn money for his company and himself

 - How to come to products?

 - How to talk to customers?

 - How to see the problem of the customer?

 - How to reach a market with a product?

 - How to found a startup?

-- Often, engineers are good technicians, but fail to sell the products.
+- Often, engineers are good technicians, but fail to sell the products